Nicky6Fingers/week7Reflections/index.md

 Or is denoted by ||
 Not is written by a "!" similar to the != symbol Ternary using three values it is shown by a ? and a colon

+### Own Reflections

+Most of this stuff i got a pretty good follow along of whats going on, the one thing that i guess threw me off was having stings as const, the way it had always been explained to me is you would only want to have a const that doesn't really change much (like a tax rate)